MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policies.md

 **10.1.3**

-Search terms may not exceed seven unique terms and must be relevant to your product.
-When choosing terms, you must not use irrelevant terms or phrases in an effort to manipulate search results.
+Search terms must not exceed seven unique terms, must be relevant to your product, and must not use other product titles unless the product is also published by you.

 **10.1.4**